CoreMedia/ckeditor-plugins/STYLE.md

 # Styleguide

-While the codestyle is mostly controlled by [ESLint][], there are some exceptions which are not controlled by the linter.
-This purpose of this styleguide is to provide some consistent appearence of the code, so that you can get used to the patterns while reading it.
+While the code-style is mostly controlled by [ESLint][], there are some exceptions, which are not controlled by the linter.
+This purpose of this styleguide is to provide some consistent appearance of the code, so that you can get used to the patterns while reading it.

 > The styleguide is open for discussion.